sxpydo/sxpydo/README.md

 ### 🔭 Currently focusing on...

 - Refining my portfolio using **React** and **TypeScript**.
-- Upskilling in Backend Architecture and Java.
+- Upskilling in Security.
-- 🧠 Exploring **Machine Learning** and its intersection with accessibility.
+- 🧠 Exploring **Electronical engineering** with Raspberry Pi.

 ---

 ### ⚡ Fun Facts

 * 🌍 I speak 3 languages and am currently learning **Cantonese** and **Mandarin**.
 * 🤸🏾‍♀️ I am a retired circus artist!
-You can still find me upside down on the **Aerial Hoop**.
+You can still find me upside down on the **Lyra**.
 * 🧶 When I'm not coding, I'm birdwatching, knitting, or experimenting in the kitchen (usually with a cat nearby).

 ---